 Go to Settings on your iPhone > Messages > Turn on MMS Messaging or Group Messaging to start receiving messages.
 Also, check your Hide Alerts options to receive notifications about new messages.

-As weird as it may seem, but many people witness their iPhone not receiving texts due to incorrectly entered phone number or email address for a contact.
+As weird as it may seem, but many people witness their iPhone not receiving texts due to an incorrectly entered phone number or email address for contact.
 Check any contact details and contact details you have submitted to others to see if they are correct.